 At the 60th Boule, the ALMIGHTY Alpha chapter was awarded the 'National Undergraduate Chapter Service Grant' during the sessions.
 We are incredibly grateful to have been awarded this grant!

-Awarded a scholarship by the Student Government Association for her recognition of hard work in the classroom, community, and on campus.
+Presented 2 awards by the 2025 Butler Student Government Association for their recognition of hard work in Black Student Union serving as 24-25 President of the organization.

 Hand Picked by the wonderful M.E.L.T leaders of Butlers Morton-Finney Diversity Program as being the "most like Dr. John Morton-Finney" for her outstanding leadership and contributions on campus.